 GaijinPot Travel singled out Tottori’s “adventure destination” initiative as a driving force behind the award.
-Victoria Vlisides, GaijinPot Travel editor in chief, said Tottori exemplifies a vast amount and variety of adventure tourism spots and activities.
+Victoria Vlisides, GaijinPot Travel editor, said Tottori exemplifies a vast amount and variety of adventure tourism spots and activities.

 “Our research showed that travelers are looking for real experiences and adventures that go beyond the typical, instead of just sightseeing,” she said.
 “A 2019 world tourism trend is that travelers want to link up their trip with one-of-a-kind adrenaline rushes.”

-Some examples of Tottori’s adventure tourism are scaling boulders and hiking in traditional mountain priest straw sandals on the mountain pilgrimage to Nageire-do, Japan’s “most dangerous national treasure”; fat-tire biking, paragliding and sand boarding on sand dunes; kayaking through rock formations along the Sanin Coast geoparks and “killer” snowboarding and outdoors activities on Mount Daisen, one of Japan’s Top 100 mountains.
+Some examples of Tottori’s adventure tourism are scaling boulders and hiking in traditional mountain priest straw sandals on the pilgrimage to Nageire-do, Japan’s “most dangerous national treasure”; fat-tire biking, paragliding and sand boarding on the dunes; kayaking through rock formations along the Sanin Coast Geoparks and “killer” snowboarding and outdoor activities on Mt.
+Daisen, one of Japan’s Top 100 mountains.

-Each destination in the Top 10, that includes spots all over the country, receives a GaijinPot Travel Top Destination for 2019 Award and, more importantly for the lesser-known destinations, a boost in awareness among GaijinPot’s audience of close to 1 million, 56 percent of which are based overseas.
+Each destination in the top 10 list (that includes spots all over the country) receives a GaijinPot Travel Top Destination for 2019 Award and, more importantly for the lesser-known destinations, a boost in awareness among GaijinPot’s close to 1 million unique monthly readers — 56% of which are based overseas.

-GaijinPot brand strategy manager Rebecca Quin said the evaluation for the final list was determined through countless hours of research by GaijinPot’s team of travel experts.
-The GaijinPot Travel editorial board selected each 2019 destination based on these three main criteria, so that the destination:
+GaijinPot brand strategy manager Rebecca Quin said the evaluation for the final list was determined through countless hours of research by a team of GaijinPot travel experts.
+The GaijinPot Travel editorial board selected each 2019 destination based on three main criteria:

-- Reflects advances in social/technological innovation and initiatives as they relate to tourism
+- It reflects advances in social/technological innovation and initiatives as they relate to tourism

-- Has significant developments and/or events happening in 2019
+- It has significant developments and/or events happening in 2019

-- Reflects one of the main up-and-coming world travel and tourism trends determined via independent research
+- It reflects one of the main up-and-coming world travel and tourism trends determined via independent research

 Higashi-Azabu IS bldg.
 4F,